sbg/sevenbridges-r/README.md

 The Seven Bridges Platform is a cloud-based environment for conducting bioinformatic analyses.
 It is a central hub for teams to store, analyze, and jointly interpret their bioinformatic data.
 The Platform co-locates analysis workflows alongside the largest genomic datasets to optimize processing, allocating storage and compute resources on demand.

 The Cancer Genomics Cloud (CGC), powered by Seven Bridges, is also a cloud-based computation environment.
-It was built as one of three pilot systems funded by the [National Cancer Institute](https://www.cancer.gov/) to explore the paradigm of colocalizing massive genomics datasets, like [The Cancer Genomics Atlas (TCGA)](https://cancergenome.nih.gov/), alongside secure and scalable computational resources to analyze them.
+It was built as one of three pilot systems funded by the [National Cancer Institute](https://www.cancer.gov/) to explore the paradigm of colocalizing massive genomics datasets, like [The Cancer Genome Atlas (TCGA)](https://cancergenome.nih.gov/), alongside secure and scalable computational resources to analyze them.
 The CGC makes more than a petabyte of multi-dimensional data available immediately to authorized researchers.
 You can add your own data to analyze alongside TCGA using predefined analytical workflows or your own tools.

 ## Table of Contents